IronCoreLabs/ironcorelabs.github.io/_posts/2015-05-04-demise-of-perimeter-security.md

 In an electronic world of borders, the borders are there to protect data.
 But what if the data lives outside of the borders?
 The accelerating move to the cloud by enterprises means that company data is also moving to the cloud and outside of the established perimeter.

-To generate trust, the cloud providers show that they, too, employ best practices for perimeter security and intrustion detection, but still the interfaces are public and the data now resides inside two perimeters and the surface area of the perimeter is greatly increased.
+To generate trust, the cloud providers show that they, too, employ best practices for perimeter security and intrusion detection, but still the interfaces are public and the data now resides inside two perimeters and the surface area of the perimeter is greatly increased.

 ### Mobile (aka Bring Your Own Device)